 Olives and their associated products were so vital to the economy that uprooting an olive tree was a criminal offense in Ancient Greece.

 Grains were usually harvested in October to ensure they would be able to grow during the wettest season.
-The farmer would use a plough driven by oxen while a second man would follow behind, sowing the seeds.
+The farmer would use a plough driven by oxen while a second man would follow closely, sowing the seeds.

-In Spring, crops were harvested using sickles.
+In spring, crops were harvested using sickles.
 After harvesting the grain, it was then threshed, using mules and the help of the wind to separate the chaff from the grain.
 The husks were then removed by pounding the grain with a mortar and pestle.

 Seasoning usually involved coriander and sesame seeds.
 Honey was most likely the only sweetener that existed at the time, and honey’s great importance in ancient Greece is demonstrated by beehives being housed in terracotta vases.